Employee turnover is defined as the number of employees who quit the organization, or, are asked to leave, and are replaced by the new employees.

 Turnover is inevitable!
 But as an organization, you can surely reduce it.
 For involuntary turnover, the best thing you can do is to manage your employees well, keep them engaged and satisfied at the workplace.

-The following can be done to reduce the rate of employee turnover:
+The following top 6 things can be done to reduce the rate of employee turnover:

-- Train your hiring staff to identify what a promising candidate looks like, it’s cannot happen overnight, it will take years of experience to master the art.
+Train your hiring staff to identify what a promising candidate looks like, it cannot happen overnight, and will take years of experience to master the art.
 Make the interview process robust and hire the right people.
 This includes making sure that the candidate fits the profile perfectly, blends with the organization culture and more.

-- Supervisors and managers play a crucial role in the organization, they are the first line of contact for the employees.
-If you are upper management, make sure your supervisors/managers are not only well-trained professionally but also in the area of soft skills.
+Supervisors and managers play a crucial role in the organization, they are the first line of contact for the employees.
+If you are upper management, make sure your supervisors/managers are provided with the best and necessary training options.